ppatierno/ppatierno.github.io/_pages/about.md

 I am really honoured to be [Microsoft MVP][microsoft mvp profile] since 2014 on Microsoft Azure and IoT.

-Finally, I am co-founder of the local meetup [Clound Native Computing Foundation Napoi][cncf napoli] and one of the members of the local [DevDay][devday]
+Finally, I am co-founder of the local meetup [Clound Native Computing Foundation Napoli][cncf napoli] and one of the members of the local [DevDay][devday]

 When I am not coding, writing a techincal article or blog post, or on a conference stage delivering a presentation, maybe I am playing at Xbox with my son, running, swimming, or watching MotoGP (VR46 fan) and football (SSC Napoli fan) on TV.